 If you like quick numbers, I’m your gal.
 If you want a practical glimpse of our lives – welcome.

-In his entire ninth month of life Baby Jupiter
+In his entire twelfth month of life Baby Jupiter

 - Leveled up to having six entire teeth